learn-co-students/node-install-lab-g-416/README.md

 $ ./configure --prefix=~/local
 ```

-Build Node.js and install it:
+Build Node and install it:

 ```
 $ make install